Lunicen/Knapsack-0-1-MPI/README.md

    - Intel® MPI Library
    - Intel® oneAPI DPC++/C++ Compiler & Intel® oneAPI C++ Compiler Classic

-    *Disclaimer: The rest of the packages are made mostly for debugging.
+    *Disclaimer: The rest of the packages are made mostly for debugging and shorter compilation time.
 If you wish to install them then go ahead*

 5. Open Command Prompt **as administrator** (cmd)
 6. Run the `setvars.bat` file located in the MPI installation directory (*by default, C:\Program Files (x86)\Intel\oneAPI*)

-    ***Warning**: Do NOT close the Command Prompt after this step or the next 3 steps might not work.
-If you've closed it already, just repeat this step*
 7. Type
    ```bash
    hydra-service -install